 The canton of Neuchâtel is the heart of the Swiss watchmaking industry.
-Already at the end of the 17th century, farmers-watchmakers produced clocks and watches for clients in every corner of Europe and even the world.
+Farmers-watchmakers already produced clocks and watches in the eighteenth century.

-The unique symbiosis of town planning and industry, urban and architectural unity of these two industrial cities has evaluated them to the status of a UNESCO World Heritage site in June 2009.
+The unique symbiosis of town planning and industry, urban and architectural unity of these two industrial cities gave them the status of UNESCO World Heritage site in June 2009.

-The key to understanding the origins of this status is the so-called Espace de l’urbanisme Horlogier in La Chaux-deFonds (www.timExplorer.ch).
+The Espace de l’urbanisme Horlogier in La Chaux-deFonds shows the urban development of the city (www.timExplorer.ch).

-This multimedia space is entirely devoted to the watchmaking, town planning and industrial heritage.
-Various manufacturers allow an insider’s view of the watchmaking production (o.a.
+This multimedia space is entirely devoted to the watchmaking industry and town planning.
+Manufacturers give an insider’s view of the watchmaking production (o.a.
 Manufacture de Haute Horlogerie Corum and Le Carrousel Formation in La Chaux-de-Fonds, Les Apprentis du Temps and Atelier micromécanique in Le Locle and Le Centre Horloger in Neuchâtel).